 We decided that I would go set up on the closest/hottest bull with Russ calling and Trevor filming us.

 After about 15 minutes of calling we could hear the bull coming in above us.
 At this point I was out of the game so I just sat back and watched the show.
 The bull, which was a small six-point came into about 30 yards from and began destroying a small pine tree, but offered no shot through the timber.
 For about 20 minutes, he tried in vain to find a shooting lane, but just couldn’t quite get it.
 Frustration was starting to set in, but Russ finally got the bull started his way again with his customized call, and stopped him perfectly at eight yards with a high-pitched squeal.
 The bull caught him drawing his bow, but he quickly made a beautiful shot and the rest is as they say, history.
 A great morning… but little did we know that it was just getting started.

 We thought we were done, but more bulls were on the way in!

 We sat down for high-fives and re-telling and decided that since we could still hear bulls bugling further up the canyon we might as well go try for another one.

 After a short walk, Russ and I set up again.
-Within minutes we could see two bulls moving through the timber at a trot.
+Within minutes we could see two bulls moving through the timber at a trot coming in to our calls.
 Russ and I got ready, but as they came out we saw that they were both raghorns and nothing we wanted to shoot so we sat there and watched as they went by us at TWO YARDS!
 It was super cool, and the best part was we got it all on film.
 Later that same morning we had a spike called into 15 yards, but once again passed.
 We only got one elk that season, but that morning more than made up for it.

 by Cory Glauner